redelivre/redelivre/src/wp-content/plugins/tumblr-importer/readme.txt

 == Upgrade Notice ==

+Version 0.8 fixes a problem with authorization caused by Tumblr's undocumented change to their OAuth handling.

 == Changelog ==

+= 0.8 =
+* Fix callback handling for Tumblr OAuth.
+They no longer recognize the callback in the authorize URL, and instead expect a non-urlencoded callback parameter in the request-token call.
+This is not documented anywhere that I can find.

+= 0.7 =
+* Update to use new Tumblr API, many fixes and improvements.

 = 0.6 =
 * Significant improvements in the performance of the importer
 * Improves import of images from Tumblr - better choice of images sizes for theme display